3211 Mosse Humanities Building, 455 North Park Street, Madison, WI 53706; 608-263-1800; history.wisc.edu

 Wisconsin Historical Society

-Scholars and researchers from all over the country (and world) come to the Wisconsin Historical Society (WHS) to do historical research.
+Scholars and researchers from all over the country (and the world) come to the Wisconsin Historical Society (WHS) to do historical research.
 History majors at UW–Madison simply walk across the street to make use of this world-class institution.
 The collections of the WHS are an amazing resource for history majors and are utilized by a wide range of our courses.
 History majors can also develop internships related to the WHS collections and programs.
 Students who are interested in the history of film and television often double major in communication arts and get involved with the Wisconsin Center for Film and Theater Research.

 The History Lab

-Through individual and group tutoring, the Lab focuses on honing students' abilities to form suitable topics, conduct research, develop arguments and thesis statements, cite evidence properly, and write using an effective process.
-The lab is equipped also to support challenges faced by English-language learners.
+Through individual and group tutoring, the lab focuses on honing students' abilities to form suitable topics, conduct research, develop arguments and thesis statements, cite evidence properly, and write using an effective process.
+The lab is also equipped to support challenges faced by English-language learners.

 For more information or to make an appointment, see the History Lab website.

-research fellowships and Scholarships
+Research Fellowships and Scholarships